DataDog/documentation/content/logs/_index.md

 ## Log Processing

 Datadog accept any log format: JSON, Syslog, raw, ….
 No one is blocked at the door.
 If JSON or Syslog format are automatically processed, we have integration processors to automatically extract meaningful attributes from the raw log.
-Then integration add facets and measures to slice and dice easily your data in your log explorer or graph view.
+Then integration add facets and Measures to slice and dice easily your data in your log explorer or graph view.
 Therefore you can get a maximum value from your integration logs without any manual setup.

 That said for custom format not part of an integration you might need to slightly adjust our integration parser or to create new ones.